podhmo/noerror/README.md

 ## How to use

-Two group functions are defined.
+Two types of functions are defined.

 - compare functions
 - assertion functions (or error check functions)